 Advisors for the linguistics major and minor

 The very best way to contact your advisors is by email:

 When you email your advisor to set up a meeting, make sure to include in your email a list of your available dates and times for the entire week (that is, the five weekdays following the day you send your message).
 If you have sent an email and haven't heard back in 2 days, please send another email.

 Linguistics advising does not cover questions about College (Arts and Humanities) or University requirements.
 Those questions can be addressed through the ARHU advising page.
 Use their contact page to make appointments.
 The ARHU Office of Student Affairs is at 1102 Francis Scott Key Hall (301-405-2088).

-If you have an urgent matter, and cannot reach the undergrad advisor or someone helping out with advising, you may contact with Kathi Faulkingham, the Linguistics Dept administrator (kathif AT umd DOT edu, or 301-405-7002).
+If you have an urgent matter, and cannot reach the undergrad advisor or someone helping out with advising, you may contact with Kim Kwok, the Linguistics Dept administrator (kkwok AT umd_DOT)edu, or (301) 405-6901).
 Keep in mind that you alone are responsible for informing yourself about and for following all requirements and procedures necessary to receive your undergraduate degree.

 Undergraduate mailing list

 Linguistics has a mailing list for undergraduates.
 If you're a Linguistics major, you should make sure to be on the list.
 If you don't, you're going to miss important announcements.
 To subscribe, unsubscribe, or post to the list, go to this Web page.

 The Office of Information Technology documentation includes a Basic Guide to Listserv with more information about subscribing, unsubscribing, posting, etc. Those who truly want all the gory details can look at L-Soft's detailed information for Listserv list users.

 If you are a linguistics student, and are having a personal or emotional or academic crisis, please talk to someone.